Yasushiki/Yasushiki/README.md

 - 💻 My own Linux Distro or x86 OS (the easiest one)
 - 🔠 My own programming language (probably a Ruby-like language)
 - 🏴‍☠️ A torrent aplication
-- 🐛 A onion website
+- 🐛 An onion website

 ## Search eating cement.